-- If you no bear spray, and the bear continues to charge and about to make contact, drop to the ground, with your backpack.
+- If you have no bear spray, and the bear continues to charge and is about to make contact, drop to the ground with your backpack.
 Lie on your stomach with hands clasped on the back of your neck.
 Use your elbows to protect the sides of your face.

 - Remain still and quiet to show the bear you are not a threat.

 - Wait several minutes after the bear leaves before you move.
 Give the bear enough time to gather its cubs, which may be hiding in trees or bushes.

 - Listen carefully to ensure the bear is no longer nearby before getting up and walking away from the area.

 If you are approached by a curious or predatory bear with ears and head up,

 - Grab your things, especially food, and move slowly without running to a car or building.